-- Is the lowest cost flexible display technology
+- The lowest cost flexible display technology today

 - Uses an already qualified frontplane technology (LCD)

-- Has been fully industrialised for volume production
+- Fully industrialised for volume production of EPD displays

-- Is compatible with existing Flat Panel Display (FPD) manufacturing equipment.
+- Compatible with existing Flat Panel Display (FPD) manufacturing equipment

 For more information, please contact us at firstname.lastname@example.org.